 District 1 SKYWARN spotters give the National Weather Service real-time ground truth during severe weather across Northwest Indiana.

-Flood Warning issued April 13 at 10:13AM CDT until April 13 at 7:00PM CDT by NWS Chicago IL
+Air Quality Alert issued July 13 at 11:44AM CDT by NWS Chicago IL

 Send real-time severe weather observations to NWS Chicago.